LubluLabi/task_manager/README.md

 # My task manager
-My project on processes and threads, written in C++ using multithreading and Windows API.
+My project on processes and threads, written in C++, with using multithreading and win api.